offbynull/learn/Math/input/input.md

 The algorithms used by humans to perform decimal multiplication is almost the same as vertical multiplication for whole numbers:

  1. Stack the numbers on top of each other and perform whole number multiplication as if the decimal points didn't exist.
- 2. Then, count up the number fractional digits in both input numbers and place a decimal point in the result just after the digit at that position (starting from the left).
+ 2. Then, count up the number fractional digits in both input numbers and place a decimal point in the result just before the digit at that position (starting from the left).

 For example, to multiply 123.45 by 1.1, perform the multiplication without the decimal points...